rivkaweinsh/complaint-system/README.md

-# Getting Started with Complaint System - NodeJs App, using NestJs.
+# Getting Started with Complaint System - NodeJs App.

-A complaint system to manage all complaints using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+A complaint system to manage all complaints.

+was build using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Description

-The app expose get Complaint, get Complaint By Id and Create Complaints end points.
+The app expose Get Complaints, Get Complaint By Id and Create Complaint end points.

-For inserted complaint, system save base data to redis, produce a message to queue of sqs.
-There is consumer of sqs that listen to the same queue and handle each message that comes in, by request more data from external apis and update redis reltaed record with the data responses.
+- When a complaint is submitted through the create endpoint, the system saves it's data to Redis.
+- Simultaneously, a message is produced and added to the SQS queue to initiate further processing of the complaint.
+- A consumer actively listens to the SQS queue, processing each incoming message.
+- Upon receiving a message, the consumer interacts with external APIs to retrieve additional data associated with the complaint.
+- The retrieved data is then used to update the corresponding record in Redis.

-### Pre Requirements
+## Pre Requirements

-Install nodeJs 18,
+- Install nodeJs 18,
 go to https://nodejs.org/en

-Install localstack for local running of sqs & redis, go to localstack: https://docs.localstack.cloud/getting-started/installation/#docker-compose
+- Install localstack for local running of sqs & redis, go to localstack: https://docs.localstack.cloud/getting-started/installation/#docker-compose

  to rase the localstack up press on your terminal of the IDE in the complaint-system directory:(e.g. Visual code)